Thomas J. Watson Library

-The Thomas J. Watson Library is the research library of the Metropolitan Museum of Art, located in the main building The Met Fifth Avenue.
-This library is not just home to extensive resources and materials on the decorative arts and architecture, but it also home to the many histories of art, with substantial holdings in modern European, ancient Egyptian, Greek, Roman, Asian, and Islamic art.
+The Thomas J. Watson Library is the research library of the Metropolitan Museum of Art (the Met), located in its main building, The Met Fifth Avenue, in New York City.
+The library is home to extensive resources and materials on the decorative arts and architecture, with substantial holdings in modern European, ancient Egyptian, Greek, Roman, Asian, and Islamic art.

 The Watson Library is named after Thomas J. Watson, the former chairman and CEO of IBM from 1951 to 1956.
-In addition to funding the library building that bears his name, Thomas J. Watson also endowed a book purchase fund and financed early automation projects in New York.
+Watson was a trustee of the Met and its vice president from 1945 to 1951, during which time he served as chairman of the museum's 75th Anniversary Campaign.
+Watson also endowed a book purchase fund and the chief librarian position.

-Departments
+Library overview

 Located on the first floor of the Met, the Watson Library can be visited without appointment.
-At the museum, each department also maintains its own internal library, most of which have materials that can be requested online through the Watson Library catalog.
+At the museum, most departments also maintain internal libraries, some of which have materials that can be requested online through the Watson Library catalog.
 The collection is a closed-shelf reference library, and materials are not available for borrowing by the general public, but may be used in a secure reading room; some items may be borrowed by Met staffers.

-The Lita Annenberg Hazen and Joseph H. Hazen Center for Electronic Resources is the first of its kind in any art museum around the world.
-The Hazen Center offers an extensive electronic collection of scholarly materials that include indexes, encyclopedias, dictionaries, full-text journals, and databases.
+The Lita Annenberg Hazen and Joseph H. Hazen Center for Electronic Resources has a electronic collection of scholarly materials that include indexes, encyclopedias, dictionaries, full-text journals, and databases.

-In addition, the Met hosts the Nolen Library on its ground floor, a collection of 10,000 items in an open-shelf, non-circulating collection intended for the general public, including children.
-The Nolen Library also includes a large collection of children's books, as well as specialized curriculum materials for educators.
+In addition, the Met previously hosted the Nolen Library on its ground floor, a collection of 10,000 items in an open-shelf, non-circulating collection intended for the general public, including children.
+The Nolen Library also included a large collection of children's books, as well as specialized curriculum materials for educators.
+In 2023, the space was replaced by the 81st Street Studio, a learning center targeted for children.

-The Watson Library's collection contains over 1,020,000 volumes, including monographs and exhibition catalogs; over 21,000 periodical titles; and more than 140,000 auction and sale catalogs.
+As of July 2026, the Watson Library's collection contains over 1,030,000 volumes, including monographs and exhibition catalogs; over 32,000 periodical titles; and more than 144,900 auction and sale catalogs.
 The library also includes a reference collection, a rare book collection, manuscript items, and vertical file collections.
 The library is accessible to anyone over 18, simply by registering online and providing a valid photo ID.
 Once a free account is set up, a researcher may issue reserve requests online, in advance of an on-site visit, and may also issue requests in person at the library.

 The library houses several display cases which are used for temporary exhibits of books and publications from its collections.
 Exhibits may focus on a single artist, an artistic movement, a publication medium or style, or any other topic of interest.
 Items which are on exhibit are clearly flagged in the online catalog as temporarily unavailable for use.